leonjza/frida-boot/course/1-chapter-1/compiling.md

 # Compiling the application

-Having familirised ourselves with our sample application a little, we can go ahead and compile it in the container.
+Having familiarised ourselves with our sample application a little, we can go ahead and compile it in the container.

 ## Performing the compile